 Below, you can find the basic information to install and configure Liqo, depending on the selected Kubernetes distribution and/or cloud provider.
-By default, liqoctl install installs the latest stable version of Liqo, although it can be tuned through the --version flag.
+By default, liqoctl install installs the latest stable version of Liqo, although this can be changed with the --version flag.

-The reminder of this page, then, presents additional customization options which apply to all setups, as well as advanced options.
+The rest of this page presents additional customization options that apply to all setups, as well as advanced options that are cloud/distribution-specific.

-liqoctl displays a kubectl compatible behavior concerning Kubernetes API access, hence supporting the KUBECONFIG environment variable, as well as all the standard flags, including --kubeconfig and --context.
-Ensure you selected the correct target cluster before issuing liqoctl commands (as you would do with kubectl).
+liqoctl implements a kubectl compatible behavior with respect to Kubernetes API access, hence supporting the KUBECONFIG environment variable, as well as all the standard flags, including --kubeconfig and --context.
+Hence, make sure you selected the correct target cluster before issuing liqoctl commands (as you would do with kubectl).